noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ##### Evaluation of research process, claims and conclusions shown by
 ###### reasonable description of quality of evidence
 All studies and data referenced were based around the NEDC, which is driven 'hot'.
-It could be benneficial to investigate
+It could be beneficial to investigate the emissions generated when a vehicle 'cold starts'

 - Different cars, different weight, different aero.
 Other factors could influence..
 Maybe? explains significant differnet in g/km between studies
 - A lot of results were observed visually via figures and graphs.
 No exact quantitative results were provided.